Experienced Representation Against Murder And Homicide Charges

 Free Initial Consultation With A Former Prosecutor

 The consequences of conviction are too severe to rely on inexperienced legal counsel.
 First-degree murder carries a prison term of life imprisonment without the possibility of parole for up to 50 years.
 The penalty for felony murder (death that occurs during the commission of a violent felony) is life imprisonment without the possibility of parole for at least 20 years.
-Even second-degree reckless homicide (unintentional murder) carries a minimum sentence of approximately 9 years.
+Even second-degree reckless homicide (unintentional murder) carries a minimum sentence of approximately nine years.